maximAtanasov/ST/README.md

 sudo make
 sudo cp *.a /usr/lib

-If you are on linux you can use your favorite IDE and open the folder as a CMake project (CLion, QtCreator, KDevelop, NetBeans, Eclipse with extensions, etc.) and run the ST_engine target (note that the working directory of the ST_engine executable must be the gamedata folder) or you can run the following commands in your terminal while in the root directory of the project:
+If you are on linux you can use your favorite IDE and open the folder as a CMake project (CLion, QtCreator, KDevelop, NetBeans, Eclipse with extensions, etc.) and run the ST_engine target or you can run the following commands in the root of the project:

-./cmakew.sh
+cmake CMakeLists.txt
 make ST_engine
-cd ST_engine/gamedata && ../ST_engine
+cd ST_engine/gamedata

-This will automatically download all needed dependencies (a cmake binary is also included).
+./ST_engine

 New changes: